 Our dedicated faculty members provide extra-curricular options for students to gain confidence, build additional skills and make connections with chiefs and training officers from fire services across the country.
 Faculty members train with students who want to compete in national and international FireFit events – often called the “toughest two minutes in sport.”
 Fleming teams won gold in 2016 and 2017 at the Canadian National FireFit competitions.

-The maximum enrolment for this program is 48 students.
+The maximum enrolment for this program is 48 students per intake.
 This limited class size ensures operational safety during training exercises and provides an effective learning environment with an emphasis on maximizing hands-on training opportunities.

 An updated fitness training model has been developed to better prepare students for the firefighting recruitment process.
 It is based on models used by first responders, military and professional athletes and includes real-world, physical tasks encountered daily in the life of a firefighter.